haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/fd-applet.md

 ## Changelog

+- 2023-06-27: Released version 0.3.2.
+Add the computation of wide τ-tilting modules and its Hasse quiver (via the corresponding Hasse quiver of ICE-closed subcategories).
+Also for possibly heavy calculation, show the actual computation time.

 - 2023-06-05: Released version 0.3.0.
   - New Tab: **Converter**, which computes various modules/subcategories from a given modules/subcategories (the smallest torsion class containing a module, Ext-projs of subcategories, various bijections in τ-tilting theory, etc)
   - Some UI improvements.
 Add physics settings to the AR quiver.